sergiorbj/lets-vote/planning/phase-4-web-frontend.md

 **Route:** `/vote`

-**Purpose:** Display features as checkboxes for user to select and vote
+**Purpose:** Display features as checkboxes for user to select and vote, and allow users to create new features

 **UI Elements:**
 - User email display (top right)
+- **Create New Feature Section:**
+  - Collapsible card with "Add New Feature" button
+  - Title input field (5-100 characters)
+  - Description textarea (10-500 characters)
+  - "Create Feature" button
+  - Validation error messages
 - Feature list (checkbox for each feature)
   - Feature title
   - Feature description (truncated or collapsible)